Dramatically reducing MTTR to improve the customer journey

 Bringing all data together into one observability platform

 In order to address these challenges, it was imperative for NS International to break down the silos between data generated and stored within their current environment.
 That's where StackState came in: all of the monitoring data from their existing systems came together within StackState's observability platform, creating a single source of truth for all teams.
 With this data, StackState generated full-stack visibility and shared understanding across teams and tools.

 StackState acts as a lens where our data is focused on a single cross-domain perspective and analysis.
 This ensures higher productivity and rapid experimenting across our Business and DevOps teams, while maintaining stability and business performance.

 Results: Using observability insights to improve productivity and efficiency

 StackState delivered cross-domain actionable insights to the DevOps and growth teams, improving team efficiency and productivity.
 NS International accelerated its root cause analysis with StackState, which resulted in a significantly lower Mean Time to Discover and Mean Time to Remediate.
 StackState's own tracing agent enabled end-to-end insight and performance analysis, generating the broadest context possible to make faster (business) decisions.

 Google Analytics is integrated into StackState as a top-level business metric.
 This ensures that the DevOps teams understand the impact they have on important business metrics, for example, the impact on tickets sold per hour.

-This enables rapid experimenting of new initiatives while maintaining stability and business performance throughout the organization, with fast feedback loops across teams.
-As a result, they minimized downtime and increased revenue.
+Implementation of observability within the NS International IT teams enabled rapid experimenting of new initiatives while maintaining stability and business performance throughout the organization, with fast feedback loops across teams.
+As a result, they have minimized downtime and increased revenue.